 Where the delivery of the LEMP is not being met for whatever reason(s), appropriate action will be identified and taken to rectify failings.
-This may entail making changes to specification of planting species if these are failing to establish successfully.
+This may entail making changes to specification of planting species if these are failing to establish successfully, or changes to management prescriptions (such as mowing and grazing regimes) if condition or composition of habitats are not moving towards the relevant habitat descriptions.
 Equally, where successes are identified, these should be promoted further, and lessons learned from both successes and failures fed into the next iteration of the LEMP.